TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Images/Index.rst

 Working with Images
 ^^^^^^^^^^^^^^^^^^^

-Most times you work with images either in the "text with image" or the "images only" content element.
+Most times you work with images either in the "text & images" or the "images only" content element.
 Both cases are covered here.
 For working with images it can be helpful to activate the option  **Show secondary options** at the bottom of the page with the edit form.